 We have been selected as a 2020 AARP Community Challenge Grantee!

 Mt.
 Airy CDC is thrilled to announce that we have been selected to receive an AARP Community Challenge grant.
-With this “quick-action” grant, we’ve crafted an edition of the PhillyiHub program specifically geared toward older adults looking to build their entrepreneurship skills.
+With this “quick-action” grant, we’ve crafted an edition of the PhillyiHub program specifically geared toward adults 50+ looking to build their entrepreneurship skills.
 It’s called PhillyiHub+.
+The program, which will take place over six Monday evenings beginning on November 9th, is free for qualifying participants.

 “We are incredibly proud that AARP selected Mt.
 Airy CDC to receive this grant,” said Brad Copeland, Mt.
 Airy CDC’s Executive Director.
 “AARP is a nationwide leader on making neighborhoods, towns, and cities more livable for all residents and we are honored that they see the tangible value PhillyiHub+ will bring to our community.”